 I.A.2.
 Evidence of Meeting the Standard

 Santa Ana College uses data regularly and often to determine how effectively the institution is achieving its mission and how effectively the institutional priorities are meeting the educational needs of our diverse population (1.A.2 – 1).
-As described in section I.A.1., the Mission Statement, combined with SAC’s vision statement, states its broad educational purpose, and intended student population, and clearly illustrates the college’s commitment to student learning and support for success. is driven by regular analysis of a variety of research data, leading to innovative practices to improve student learning outcomes (1.A.2 – 2)
+As described in section I.A.1., the Mission Statement, combined with SAC’s vision statement, states its broad educational purpose, and intended student population, and clearly illustrates the college’s commitment to student learning and support for success.
+SAC’s collaborative process of affirming the College’s mission is driven by regular analysis of a variety of research data, leading to innovative practices to improve student learning outcomes (1.A.2 – 2)

-Santa Ana College has an active Research department that has created public and internal dashboards (1.A.2 – 1) to assist and faculty in evaluating success and identifying barriers to completion.
-In addition, the college recently updated its program review process to integrate data into comprehensive program evaluation and improvement planning (1.A.2 - 2).
+Santa Ana College has an active Research department that has created public and internal dashboards (1.A.2 – 1) to assist staff and faculty in evaluating success and identifying barriers to completion.
+In addition, the college recently updated its program review process to better integrate data into comprehensive program evaluation and improvement planning (1.A.2 - 2).
 Data-informed decisions are reflected in program review and development, the distribution of funding streams, strong workforce development, and curriculum design (1.A.2 - 2) (1.A.2 - 4).

 Data is shared with specific governing bodies and college committees for planning and decision-making.
-These include the, College Council, Academic Senate, and Strong Workforce Council (1.A.2 -5).
+These include the, College Council, Academic Senate, Student Success & Equity Committee and Strong Workforce Council (1.A.2 -5).
 In addition, data is used to address and identify goals in the Guided Pathways initiative, which will be tracked through various stages of implementation; specifically, this applies to the college’s recently launched Success Team goals with the assistance of the new Starfish Tool (1.A.2 -6) (1.A.2 - 7).

 Research findings are shared extensively and made readily available to encourage institutional self-reflection and improvement, as can be seen in our annual SENSE Survey results (1.A.2 - 8) and our publication on Santa Ana College’s Factbook (1.A.2 - 9).

 The Student Success & Equity Committee focuses on utilizing all student-related findings to effectively strategize and implement new program or support measures to achieve the college's mission of educating a diverse community of learners.
-Demonstration of this commitment is illustrated in Santa Ana College’s Equity Plan, which clearly addresses underserved student populations based on findings related to disaggregated data related to ethnicity, economic status, and student groups.
+Demonstration of this commitment is illustrated in Santa Ana College’s Equity Plan, which clearly addresses underserved student populations based on findings related to disaggregated data related to ethnicity, economic status, and disproportionately impacted student groups.
 (1.A.2 - 10).

-Santa Ana College’s updated Educational Master Plan also outlines the institution plan the needs of its diverse student body and goals that with the California Community College’s Vision for Success goals.
-This Educational Master Plan provides the institution with a roadmap in its efforts to increase degree/certificate completion, increase transfer to a 4-year university, reduce excess units, meet the needs of the non-traditional student population (older adult and working students), maximize financial aid and reduce equity gaps. (include 2021-2024 Educational Master Plan: currently in approval stages,
+Santa Ana College’s updated Educational Master Plan also outlines the institution’s plans for meeting the needs of its diverse student body and achieving goals that align with the California Community College’s Vision for Success goals.
+This revised Educational Master Plan provides the institution with a roadmap in its efforts to increase degree/certificate completion, increase transfer to a 4-year university, reduce excess units, meet the needs of the non-traditional student populations (older adult and working students), maximize financial aid, and reduce equity gaps. (include 2021-2024 Educational Master Plan: currently in approval stages,

 I.A.2.
 Analysis and Evaluation

 As evidenced, data is used across the institution to meet the institutional goals that are aligned with the overall mission/vision of Santa Ana College.